15 braid hairstyle ideas for short, medium, and long hair

 Simple doesn’t mean boring.
 In this case, it’s downright elegant, and it works for the office as well as it does for date night.
 And not only is it a versatile option for all hair lengths, but it’s also a really easy braid hairstyle to DIY—because if you have fingers, you can do this one.
 Starting at the very front of your part (whether that’s on the side or down the middle), begin braiding a basic plait using two-inch sections of hair, which creates a larger, deeper braid.
 Once you reach the ends, pull it back and pin it in place so it lies flat against your hair, or tuck behind your ear.

-Bangs usually require some type of commitment—but this braid gives you the freedom to hide them whenever you feel like it.
+Bangs usually require some type of commitment—but this braid hairstyle for short hair gives you the freedom to hide them whenever you feel like it.
 (Though, of course, it also works if you don’t have bangs.)
 The point is, it’s like a headband in that it gets the hair out of your face so you can focus on what it is you’re doing—catching up on your favorite TV series, doing your nails, whatever.
 French braid either your bangs or a front section of your hair, keeping them close to your hairline, and then tuck the end under your hair.

 Dutch Braid Updo